ni/nimble/packages/nimble-components/README.md

 ### Using `nimble-components` in a static webpage

-If you have a static webpage without a bundler, you can use `@ni/nimble-components` by including one of the combined distribution files from the package contents as a script in your page.
+If you have a static webpage without a bundler, you can use `@ni/nimble-components` by including one of the bundled distribution files from the package contents as a script in your page.
 For example:

 ```html
 <html>